smartdevicelink/sdl_evolution/proposals/nnnn-remote_atf_testing.md

 # Low level OS management:
  - Command execute.

-For communication with SDL OEM adapter will need to implement this API's.
+For communication with SDL, the OEM adapter will need to implement this API.
 In case OEM requires additional functionality, relay server API may be extended.

-ATF should use this API for sending/receiving data as a simulation of HMI side.
+ATF should use this API for sending/receiving data as a simulation of the HMI side.

 Remote connection as a simulation of Mobile side may be done in scope of the following proposal : [ATF support of additional transports (BT and USB)](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0126-atf-additional-transports.md).
 Or by using of Wi-Fi (TCP) transport, in this case there is no additional implementation required.